In this guide we’ll look at the best lump hammers.

 The hickory shaft is smooth and comfortable to hold and absorbs shock well.

-The hammer comes with a lifetime guarantee but yet at a very reasonable price.
+The lump hammer comes with a lifetime guarantee but yet at a very reasonable price.

 Draper Tools Builders Kit with FSC Certified Hickory Handle-3 Pieces Review